jaetask/tomb-vanilla-compounder/README.md

 ### Key Solidity files

 - The main smart contract of interest is `TombSoloCrypt`.
 This is the one you want to deploy to mainnet.
 Anybody can deposit LP tokens or TSHAREs into it, but only the owner can withdraw any tokens.
 The function `runRoutine()` is the one that executes the "tomb-loop."
-- A lot of the internal functions have been abstracted away and pulled up into a base contract called `TombVanillaCompounder`.
+- A lot of the internal functions have been abstracted away and pulled up into a base contract called `LiquidDriverVanillaYieldExtractor`.
 - You can ignore `TombMultiCrypt`

 ### Key javascript files